Dan0sz/host-webfonts-locally/readme.txt

 Yes, you can.
 Enter the url of your CDN and empty OMGF's cache directory.

-= How can I make sure the fonts load asynchronously AKA non-render blocking?

-Enable Typekit's Web Font Loader in the settings and OMGF will take care of it for you!

 = I have Google Fonts Processing set to Replace/Remove but the fonts from fonts.gstatic.com|fonts.googleapis.com are still loaded.
 What's going on? =

 The free version of OMGF removes any fonts that are loaded in the conventional way: wp_enqueue_scripts().
 If it doesn't work for you, you're theme or plugins using other methods to load Google Fonts, e.g. in the footer, WebFont Loader, etc. [Upgrade to OMGF Pro](https://ffwp.dev/wordpress/omgf-pro/) to automatically replace these fonts with a locally hosted version.